-At completion of the interviews, sites should begin transcription and translation into English. all analyses will be completed through collaboration between the protocol team and the site qualitative teams.
-The HPTN 084-01 protocol team will coordinate collaboration between the sites working with their qualitative data from the interviews.
+At completion of the interviews, sites should begin transcription and translation into English (as needed).
+All analyses will be completed through collaboration between the protocol team and the site qualitative teams.
+The HPTN 083-01 protocol team will coordinate collaboration between the sites working with their qualitative data from the interviews.